Offshore wind power in the United States: Wind ports and infrastructure

-Several ports are building or converting facilities to handle the large components and manufacturing facilities such as a blade factories are planned.

-Portsmouth Marine Terminal (VA), Port of Baltimore (MD), New Jersey Wind Port, Port of Paulsboro (NJ), Arthur Kill Terminal (NY), South Brooklyn Marine Terminal (NY), Port of Albany–Rensselaer (NY), Bridgeport Harbor (CT), State Pier New London (CT) New Bedford Marine Commerce Terminal (MA), and Salem Harbor (MA) have all been identified as potential offshore wind ports which would support the manufacture of components and staging areas for off-shore wind farms and docking of heavy-lift ships.
+Several ports are building and converting facilities to handle the large components and manufacturing necessities, such as a blade factories.
+Some ports include the Portsmouth Marine Terminal (VA), Port of Baltimore (MD), New Jersey Wind Port, Port of Paulsboro (NJ), Arthur Kill Terminal (NY), South Brooklyn Marine Terminal (NY), Port of Albany–Rensselaer (NY), Bridgeport Harbor (CT), State Pier New London (CT) New Bedford Marine Commerce Terminal (MA), and Salem Harbor (MA).
+These ports and wind farms are concentrated in the Northeast region as the OCS has higher wind speeds than several other regions as well as shallower water levels, making construction for offshore wind turbines preferable.

-In 2019, the University of Delaware and the Danish Energy and Climate Academy jointly opened the first US skills training program for offshore wind energy professionals.
+The structure of an offshore wind turbine includes items such as monopiles, transition pieces, towers, nacelles, blades, hubs, and is preassembled whenever possible.
+Additionally, offshore substations are frequently used in order to compile all energy in one station from each turbine through an inter-array cable and then direct it onshore via one export cable.
+Once onshore, the cable landing process directs the energy to the onshore station, which is finally used to connect to the local electric grid.